vpdeva/blackwall-llm-shield-js/README.md

 Use `createOpenAIAdapter()`, `createAnthropicAdapter()`, `createGeminiAdapter()`, or `createOpenRouterAdapter()` with `protectWithAdapter()` when you want Blackwall to wrap the provider call end to end.

+### Controlled-pilot rollout

+The current recommendation for enterprise teams is a controlled pilot first: start in shadow mode, aggregate route-level telemetry, tune suppressions explicitly, then promote the cleanest routes to enforcement.

 ### Observability and control-plane support

 Use `summarizeOperationalTelemetry()` with emitted telemetry events when you want route-level summaries, blocked-event counts, and rollout visibility for operators.